Precalculus Split

 There are many reasons a student might want to take Math 25 and Math 58 instead of Math 27.
 Here are a few:

-1. The split version of the course allows a student to cover the material more slowly, over two semesters instead of just one.
-Even if the courses are taken concurrently, the two classes allow the student more time to absorb the information presented.
+- The split version of the course allows a student to cover the material more slowly, over two semesters instead of just one.
+The two classes allow the student more time to absorb the information presented.
 In the Math 58 class, for example, trigonometry will be presented from the beginning of the semester to the end, while in Math 27, the same material is presented over the course of 6 to 8 weeks.

-4. Students may only need to take the Math 25 (UC transferable and CSU transferable) or the Math 58 (CSU transferable only) portion for their major.
+- Students may only need to take the Math 25 (UC transferable and CSU transferable).

 What is the prerequisite for these classes?

-Math 25, 58 and 27 all have the same prerequisite: Completion of Math 156 or Math 154 with a C or better or completion of Math 3 or Algebra II with a C or better in High School.
+Math 25 and 27 all have the same prerequisite: Completion of Math 156 or Math 154 with a C or better or completion of Math 3 or Algebra II with a C or better in High School.
+If you have not met this prerequisite, you will need to take Math 25 with Math 225 concurrently, this will provide you with the best chance of successfully completing all of your math classes required by your major.